benpremireiller/8BitComputer/README.md

 # 8-bit Computer Project

-This repository contains information about a custom-built 8-bit computer.
+This repository contains information about a custom-built 8-bit breadboard computer.
 The computer is designed to execute a set of basic instructions and demonstrates fundamental concepts of computer architecture.

 ## Architecture Overview